Best guitars for small hands 2025: compact, thinline and slim-necked options for all ages

 Reasons to avoid

-The Mustang was launched in 1964 as a student guitar, with smaller sizing and smaller pricing compared to Fender’s premium range of instruments – including the Stratocaster and the Telecaster.
+The Mustang was launched in 1964 as a student guitar, with smaller sizing and cheaper pricing compared to Fender’s premium range of instruments – including the Stratocaster and the Telecaster.
 Becoming a favorite of the indie scene due to its accessibility, the Mustang ascended beyond many other student guitars, becoming one of the iconic guitar shapes.

 A shorter 24” scale-length means smaller players should find this really easy to pick up and play.
-The neck is also on the slimmer side, featuring a medium C-shape, which is round and allows smaller hands easier access to the fretboard.
-It isn’t specifically for junior players, however it will be noticeably smaller than the kind of baseball bat necks you can expect to find on vintage Stratocasters.
+The neck is also on the slimmer side, featuring a modern C-shape, which is round, but not fat, and allows smaller hands easier access to the fretboard.

-The Fender Player Mustang could be the perfect step up from a beginner guitar to top-class instrument and will continue to be a superb guitar even if the player’s hands get a little bigger.
-Its size is small, but in terms of features (that include Fender-designed Mustang single-coil pickups and strings-through-body Strat hardtail bridge with bent steel saddles) and sound, it’s bigger and better than most other guitars in its price bracket.
+The Fender Player II Mustang could be the perfect step up from a beginner guitar to top-class instrument and will continue to be a superb guitar even if the player’s hands get a little bigger.

 Best acoustic